ASaiM/hmp_mock_tests/doc/report/report.md

     \label{go_abundances}
 \end{figure}

-Both communities (with same expected strains but in different abundances) have different metabolic profiles: similar metabolic functions but in different abundances, as expected.
+Both communities (with same expected strains but in different abundances) have different metabolic profiles: identical metabolic functions but in different abundances, as expected.

 ### Comparison of ASaiM functional results with *EBI metagenomics* results

 In ASaiM framework, UniRef50 gene families and their abundances are computed with *HUMAnN2*.
-In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), functional analyses are based on InterPro proteins.
-These functional results can not be direct compared.
-In both workflows, UniRef50 gene families and InterPro proteins are grouped into Gene Ontology slim terms to get a broad overview of functional profile of the community.
+In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), functional analyses are based on InterPro database.
+These functional results can not be direct compared. *EBI metagenomics* pipeline, InterPro proteins are grouped into Gene Ontology slim terms, as in ASaiM framework.

 Barplot representations of GO slim term abundances for both samples and both workflows can be difficult to interpret (*e.g.* for cellular components, Figure \ref{cellular_components}).
-Bray-Curtis dissimilarity scores are then computed on normalized relative abundance of GO slim term abundance inside each category to help comparisons (Table \ref{go_slim_distances}).
+Bray-Curtis dissimilarity scores are computed on normalized relative abundance of GO slim term abundance inside each category (Table \ref{go_slim_distances}).

 \begin{figure}[h!]
     \centering